ombori/grid-docs/apps/queue/customize-confirmed-booking-ticket.md

 # Customize the appearance of the Confirmed Booking ticket page

-Draft ticket page is the page that the user sees after booking an appointment.
+Confirmed Booking ticket page is the page that the user sees after booking an appointment.

 ![](/assets/draft-ticket.png ":size=400")